-“A lot of companies are starting to wake up to the risk, and realize their need to hold onto senior workers,” said Chris Farrell, author of Unretirement: How baby boomers are changing the way we think about work, community and the good life.
+“A lot of companies are starting to wake up to the risk, and realize their need to hold onto senior workers,” says Chris Farrell, author of Unretirement: How Baby Boomers are Changing the Way We Think About Work, Community, and the Good Life.

 Yet implementing these pre-emptive measures takes time and planning.
 And according to experts like Dodge, Canadian companies have been slow in addressing the risks to inevitably accompany the impending boomer bust: “I wouldn’t call it a disaster, but we’re not doing as well as we should be.”